msantos/tunctl/README.md

 * the tun device is not removed even after the fd is closed

 * add {active,true} mode using open_port/2

-* add support for the tun packet header

 * add support for tun filtering